xpack-dev-tools/qemu-arm-xpack/README-MAINTAINER.md

 xpm run docker-build-develop --config linux-arm64 -C ~/Work/xpack-dev-tools/qemu-arm-xpack.git
 ```

-About 85 minutes later (29 on ampere), the output of the build script is a compressed
+About 85 minutes later (29 minutes on ampere), the output of the build script is a compressed
 archive and its SHA signature, created in the `deploy` folder:

 ```console